Training Vision-Language Transformers from Captions: Abstract

 \section{Abstract}

-We show that Vision-Language Transformers can be learned without human labels (e.g. class labels, bounding boxes, etc).
-Existing work, whether explicitly utilizing bounding boxes \cite{chen2020uniter,tan2019lxmert,lu2019vilbert} or patches \cite{kim2021vilt}, assumes that the visual backbone must first be trained on ImageNet~\cite{russakovsky2015imagenet} class prediction before being integrated into a multimodal linguistic pipeline.
-We show that this is not necessary and introduce a new model \longname{} (\acronym) built on top of Masked Auto-Encoders~\cite{he2021masked} that does not require this supervision.
-In fact, in a head-to-head comparison between ViLT, the current state-of-the-art patch-based vision-language transformer which is pretrained with supervised object classification, and our model, \acronym, we find that our approach 1. outperforms ViLT on standard benchmarks, 2. provides more interpretable and intuitive patch visualizations, and 3. is competitive with many larger models that utilize ROIs trained on annotated bounding-boxes.
-Code and pretrained models are released at \url{https://github.com/guilk/VLC}.
+Vision-Language Transformers can be learned without low-level human labels (e.g. class labels, bounding boxes, etc).
+Existing work, whether explicitly utilizing bounding boxes ~\citep{chen2020uniter,tan2019lxmert,lu2019vilbert} or patches ~\citep{kim2021vilt}, assumes that the visual backbone must first be trained on ImageNet~\citep{russakovsky2015imagenet} class prediction before being integrated into a multimodal linguistic pipeline.
+We show that this is not necessary and introduce a new model \longname{} (\acronym) built on top of Masked Auto-Encoders~\citep{he2021masked} that does not require this supervision.
+In fact, in a head-to-head comparison between ViLT, a strong patch-based vision-language transformer which is pretrained with supervised object classification, and our model, \acronym, we find that our approach 1. outperforms ViLT on standard benchmarks, 2. provides more interpretable and intuitive patch visualizations, and 3. is competitive with many larger models that utilize ROIs trained on annotated bounding-boxes.